Is Employee Experience the Latest Fad?

 As a psychological strategy agency, new concepts and ideas that arrive onto the HR, marketing and branding scene interest us greatly.
 If a subject proposes to deal intricately with people, their feelings, emotions, attitudes, preferences and insights, we want to know more.

-Over the last year or two, the concept of Employee Experience (EX) has become more and more prevalent in the HR world.
-It’s been likened to customer experience, but for employees.
-It is changing the way people view the HR function, and it’s replacing the well-used and researched psychological construct, Employee Engagement (EE), as the next big thing.
+Employee Experience is changing the way people view the HR function, and it’s replacing the well-used and researched psychological construct, Employee Engagement (EE), as the next big thing.

 However, despite its popularity in business, I am yet to see any academic, formal research grounding this concept in psychological constructs.
 My concern then is, how can we claim to measure the impact of EX programs, initiatives and interventions if the construct is not well-defined?